 - Protect your own margins and those of your retailers

-- Protect your brand value proposition: A price that is too low, can raise red flags about the quality of your products and brand
+- Protect your brand value proposition: A price that is too low can raise red flags about the quality of your products and brand

-- To keep retailers from being unfairly undersold by competitors which can lead to price wars
+- To keep retailers from being unfairly undersold by competitors, which can lead to price wars

-- Protect your reputations and margins;
+- Protect your brand image and value